szabogabor91/gimlet-website/src/concepts/components.md

 #### Gitops repository

-A completely normal git repository with the role to hold all Kubernetes resource definitions
+A completely normal git repository with the role to hold all Kubernetes resource definitions of your applications.

 #### Application repository
 Where your application source code lives.

+#### Stack CLI
+With Stack CLI, you can bootstrap curated Kubernetes stacks, logging, metrics, ingress and more - all delivered with gitops.

+- You can install logging aggregators, metric collectors, ingress controllers and more on your cluster with a few commands, without much knowledge of Helm charts, and their configuration options

+- The components are delivered through a plain git repository with self-contained gitops automation

+- You will get constant upgrades for the installed components from the stack curators

+You write the infrarstructure gitops repo with the Stack CLI (10) and Flux pulls the changes (11) and applies it on the cluster (2).

+#### Infrastructure Gitops repository

+A completely normal git repository with the role to hold all Kubernetes resource definitions related to infrastructure components: ingress controller, observability stack, daemonsets etc.